wp-plugins/nextgen-facebook/readme.txt

 Version 5.0 : 4763 lines in 26 files, with 31 classes and 156 functions.
 `

+* Added the ability to include social sharing buttons in the excerpt text as well.

 = Version 4.3 =

 * Many small code improvements to enhance duplicate image detection between various sources (featured, attached, shorcode, content, etc.).